Dev-hwang/geofence_service/README.md

 ## Features

 * Geofence can have multiple radius.
+* Controls the order in which the radius comes in and provides future-async processing.
 * Get what activity took place when the device entered the radius.
 * Listen to changes in user activity in real time.
 * Service can be operated in the background using `WithForegroundService` widget.